UK PM faces 'Partygate' report reckoning

 In photos published late on Monday by ITV News, Johnson can be seen raising a glass and chatting with several people around a table with bottles of wine and food.

-The prime minister faces allegations that he lied to parliament in denying any such party ever took place, which would normally be considering a resigning offence.
+The prime minister faces allegations that he lied to parliament in denying any such party ever took place, which would normally be considered a resigning offence.

-With opinion polls showing deep public disapproval of "Partygate", Conservative MPs must calculate whether Johnson remains an electoral asset or a liability heading into two important by-elections next month.
+With opinion polls showing deep public disapproval of "Partygate", Conservative MPs must calculate whether Johnson remains an electoral asset or is now a liability heading into two important by-elections next month.

+Last month, the Conservatives lost hundreds of council seats in local elections, although anger at the eye-watering rise in the cost of living was seen as the main issue at the ballot box.

+Environment Secretary George Eustice acknowledged that a "culture" of workplace drinking had developed at Downing Street during the lockdowns.

 © 2022 AFP